Chavo Guerrero Sr.: Early career (1970–1981)

-In 1977, Chavo competed for NWA Western States.
-Guerrero later moved his family to California so he could compete in Los Angeles's NWA Hollywood Wrestling and San Francisco's Big Time Wrestling.
-In NWA Hollywood, he feuded with Roddy Piper for the NWA Americas Heavyweight Championship.
-Between 1979 and 1980, he held the title 15 times.
+Guerrero was an accomplished amateur wrestler who transitioned to professional wrestling in 1970.
+Initially, he used the name "Gory Guerrero Jr.", but soon adopted the name "Chavo Guerrero".
+Guerrero initially competed for NWA Western States and later moved his family to California so he could compete in Los Angeles's NWA Hollywood Wrestling and San Francisco's Big Time Wrestling.
+He had his breakout in 1975 when he won the Jules Strongbow Scientific Wrestler Trophy, the NWA Americas Heavyweight Championship and the NWA Americas Tag Team Championship.
+In 1977, he beat Alfonso Dantes to win the NWA World Junior Heavyweight Championship, a title he would hold two times before ultimately losing it back to Dantes.
+In NWA Hollywood, he feuded with Roddy Piper, Ernie Ladd and Dory Funk Jr. for the NWA Americas Heavyweight Championship.
+Between 1975 and 1980, he held the title a total of seventeen times.